Nasir Shah says MQM doing politics on corona as last resort

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-He said that the MQM still remembered about the remains of the sacrificial animals despite that two weeks had passed since Eid ul Azha.“We couldn’t do anything if people hadn't donated the hides of sacrificial animals to MQM.
+He said that the MQM still remembered about the remains of the sacrificial animals despite that two weeks had passed since Eidul Azha.
+“We couldn’t do anything if people hasn’t donated the hides of sacrificial animals to MQM.
 For God’s sake, leave behind your politics on hides and coronavirus as you are required to review your own conduct in the politics,” he added.